Daily Covid-19 case rates have now surpassed Delta's surge. Hospitalizations so far have yet to match – KION546

 Hospitalizations in the state are also rising — but at a lower rate.
 Friday data showed that 4,744 New Yorkers were receiving Covid-19 treatment at hospitals, marking an uptick of 4.6% from Thursday.

-The spread of the Omicron variant can also be partially blamed for hundreds of flight cancellations during the Christmas holiday when millions of Americans travel to gather with family and friends.
+The spread of the Omicron variant can also be partially blamed for thousands of flight cancellations across the globe during the Christmas holiday when millions of Americans travel to gather with family and friends.

-As of 12:30 a.m.
-ET on Christmas Day, Delta Air Lines canceled 268 flights, and United Airlines saw 196 cancellations, according to the tracking website FlightAware.
+As of 11 a.m.
+ET on Christmas Day, Delta Air Lines canceled nearly 300 flights Saturday, and United Airlines saw about 240 cancellations, according to the tracking website FlightAware.
 And while weather may have been a culprit prompting the cancellations, Delta and United have acknowledged they have struggled with staffing due to the Omicron variant.

 “Upwards of 150 cancels per day are expected both Saturday and Sunday,” Delta said in a statement Friday.